Updated: February 18th, 2023

 There are multiple session options to fit the needs of every individual.
 You can select a day camp, weekend camp, or overnight option that lasts all week.
 Camper-to-staff ratios are kept small, so your loved one can have the attention they deserve while having fun experiences.
 If someone needs special one-on-one care or an extra staff member, they can provide that, as there are full-time employees dedicated to enriching every camper.

-Some camp activities include archery, camping around a fire, and canoeing.
+Some summer camp activities include archery, camping around a fire, and canoeing.
 Special equipment is available to accommodate the needs of everyone, regardless of ability.